-You cannot have any signs of active periodontal disease or other dental problems, and certain medical conditions may increase the risk of implant failure.
+You cannot have any signs of active periodontal disease or other dental problems.
+Certain medical conditions may increase the risk of implant failure.

 What Is the Procedure for a Single Tooth Implant?

-The procedure for a single tooth implant is very straightforward, but you will need an initial consultation at LuxDen dental implants practice.
-Our experienced implant dentist, Dr. Leonard Umanoff, must examine your teeth and jaws and will discuss your dental and medical history, ensuring you are suitable for treatment.
+The procedure for a single tooth implant is straightforward.
+You will need an initial consultation at LuxDen dental implants practice.
+Our experienced dentist, Dr. Leonard Umanoff, examines your teeth and jaws.
+He discusses your dental and medical history, ensuring you are suitable for treatment.

-If the failing tooth still needs to be extracted, Dr. Umanoff can discuss whether to do this during implant surgery or beforehand and can talk to you about other possible single tooth implant costs such as bone grafting and a temporary tooth.
-Although we might be able to give you a rough estimate, you will learn more about front tooth implant costs following diagnostic tests.
+If the failing tooth still needs to be extracted, Dr. Umanoff can discuss whether to do this during surgery or beforehand.
+He can talk to you about other possible costs for bone grafting and a temporary tooth.
+Although we might be able to give you a rough estimate, you will learn more about the costs following diagnostic tests.

-We use a cone beam CT scan to plan every dental implant treatment at LuxDen Dental Center as the scan provides valuable information about your jawbone and the location of structures that must be avoided during implant surgery.
-Every surgery is computer-guided, providing more precise and predictable treatment outcomes, which, in turn, ensure happier patients.
+We use a cone beam CT scan to plan every treatment at LuxDen Dental Center.
+The scan provides valuable information about your jawbone and the structures that must be avoided during surgery.
+Every surgery is computer-guided, providing more precise and predictable treatment outcomes, which, ensures happier patients.
 Dr. Umanoff might also want to take other diagnostic tests such as a panoramic x-ray, dental impressions, or photographs of your teeth.

 Planning Single Tooth Implant Surgery

-Your diagnostic tests are used to determine the best location for your implant, which is critical to ensure treatment achieves excellent aesthetic and functional results.
-Computer software is used to manipulate these images, determining the depth and angulation of the implant, and deciding which implant system is best for your needs.
+Your diagnostic tests are used to determine the best location for your new tooth, which is critical to ensure treatment achieves excellent aesthetic and functional results.
+Computer software is used to manipulate these images, determine the depth and angulation of the new tooth, and decide which system is best for your needs.
 Once the treatment plan is complete, we create a surgical stent or template for use during placement.

 Placing Your Dental Implant

-Afterward, a healing cap is placed over the implant to protect it while the implant bonds with the bone.
-The healing cap allows us to manage your gum tissue properly, shaping it so that once we place your implant tooth, it is surrounded with healthy gum tissue, creating an aesthetically pleasing effect.
+Afterward, a healing cap is placed over the new tooth to protect it while it bonds with the bone.
+The healing cap allows us to manage your gum tissue.
+The cap shapes the new tooth so it is surrounded with healthy gum tissue, creating an aesthetically pleasing effect.

 Fitting Your Implant Crown

-A temporary tooth can be fitted during implant placement and which is worn during the healing period when osseointegration must occur.
-After osseointegration during which your implant fuses with the surrounding bone, we remove the healing cap, and your implant crown fitted, completing your implant procedure.
+A temporary tooth can be fitted during the placement.
+It is worn during the healing period when osseointegration must occur.
+After osseointegration during which your implant fuses with the surrounding bone, we remove the healing cap.
+Your implant crown is fitted to complete the procedure.

 What to Expect after Single Tooth Implant Surgery?

-Single tooth implant surgery typically takes an hour or less to complete, so recovery is very quick.
-Because surgery is computer guided, the need for incisions and stitches is minimized, so healing is faster and more comfortable.
-We will provide precise instructions on how to care for the implant site while it heals, and we may recommend using antimicrobial mouth rinse for the first week following surgery.
-It is better to avoid biting or chewing in that region of your mouth while the implant heals as it must remain undisturbed during this process.
+Single-tooth implant surgery typically takes an hour or less to complete, so recovery is very quick.
+Because surgery is computer-guided, the need for incisions and stitches is minimized.
+This makes healing faster and more comfortable.
+We will provide precise instructions on how to care for the site while it heals.
+We may recommend using an antimicrobial mouth rinse for the first week following surgery.
+It is better to avoid biting or chewing in that region of your mouth while the tooth heals as it must remain undisturbed during this process.